Veridise/circom2llvm/README.md

 ### Hints
 1. Critical variables and functions are named in `ir_generator/src/namer.rs`.
-2. The IR format is based on load-store, you could transfer it to by mem2reg pass.
+2. The IR is Load-Store format, you could transfer it to SSA format by mem2reg pass.

 ### Potential Problems
 1. If any problem happens during BuildGEP instruction, there is perhaps a type inferrence problem.
 The type inferrence system is not sound.
-2. The size of every dimension of the array is limited to 256.
+2. The size of every dimension of the array is limited to a constant, the default is 256 and could be provided by the command line.
-3. Don't define a component without initializing it.
+3. Don't define a component variable without initializing it.